 So ensure that you give your people challenges that they enjoy.

 Get individuals to create a “getting to know me” presentation and to pitch it out to the team.
-From these sessions you get to learn what passions individuals have outside of work.
+From these sessions, you get to learn what passions individuals have outside of work.
 Can you use these passions to your advantage?
 Can an employee hobby or passion assist you in your next big project or on the problem domain that you are currently working on?
 People love challenges and they love the feeling of accomplishment but if you can combine this with an individual’s passion too then you are on a sure winner for increased creativity within your group.
 Matching the appropriate intrinsic motivator to the employee can be key.

 Creative individuals detest bureaucracy so where possible try and break down any creative barriers that are in place within your organization, including reducing the number of unnecessary meetings.
-You don’t want your people thinking about where all there time has wasted away to.
+You don’t want your people thinking about where all their time has wasted away to.

-With creative management it is also important to ensure that your organization is open to external sources that can act as inputs to new ideas.
+With creative management, it is also important to ensure that your organization is open to external sources that can act as inputs to new ideas.
 These sources can include external seminars, training, suppliers, customers, trade shows and trade publications, etc. This openness to absorbing external ideas is known as “absorptive capacity”.
 Increased absorptive capacity has a direct relationship to increased creativity.

 Mistakes and failures bring new learning to the organization – so don’t punish them.
 The learning’s acquired can often be worth celebrating.

-When it comes to tools and technologies provide leading edge and encourage their use.
+When it comes to tools and technologies provide leading-edge and encourage their use.
 The latest and greatest tools and technologies prevent your employees from getting bored and keep them intellectually stimulated.
 Of course, let your employees be the judge of what is the latest and greatest – do not enforce technologies that restrict people’s creative efforts or abilities.